Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 290 will be 270% faster than the GeForce GTX 750 Ti overall, because of its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 290 should be much faster than the GeForce GTX 750 Ti in general. (explain)

 Texel RateThe Radeon R9 290 will be much (approximately 214%) faster with regards to AF than the GeForce GTX 750 Ti. (explain)

-Pixel RateThe Radeon R9 290 should be quite a bit (approximately 214%) more effective at FSAA than the GeForce GTX 750 Ti, and will be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe Radeon R9 290 is a lot (about 214%) better at FSAA than the GeForce GTX 750 Ti, and also should be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison